apolloconfig/apollo/docs/en/client/java-sdk-user-guide.md

 ![showing Apollo client monitoring metrics in JMX](https://cdn.jsdelivr.net/gh/apolloconfig/apollo@master/doc/images/apollo-client-monitor-jmx.jpg)
 #### 3.1.6.3 Client Export Metrics to External Monitoring Systems

 Users can customize the integration with monitoring systems such as Prometheus as needed.
-The client provides an SPI, see [7.2 MetricsExporter Extension](#_7.2_MetricsExporter-extension) for details.
+The client provides an SPI, see [7.3 Exporting Metrics to Custom Monitoring Systems](#73-exporting-metrics-to-custom-monitoring-systems). for details.

 *Related Metrics Data Tables*